Writing test examples

 .

-The transaction[ID:3] carries out in the Fireworks launcher 1, invokes with op::launch_first
+The transaction[ID:3] occurs in Fireworks Launcher-1, is invoked with op::launch_first

-, and executes with four outbound messages to the Launcher.
+and executes four outbound messages to the launcher.

 expect(launchResult.transactions).toHaveTransaction({